leanprover/theorem_proving_in_lean4/dependent_type_theory.md

 ``α``, no matter which type universe ``α`` lives in.
 This explains the type annotation of the function ``List``:

-[chris] is polymorphic the right term? in OO programming this has a very specific meaning.
-Here it seams more like types of an expression is promoted to live in the biggest universe found in its terms.
-That seems very different from polymorphism.
-It's a bit more like "covariance", isn't it where each expression is promoted to "Type n" so that all terms can be reasoned about in one universe?
-This "promotion" also implies type 0 is indeed a subset of Type 1, otherwise it would not be possible to promote terms in Type 0 to Type 1...

 ```lean
 #check List    -- Type u_1 → Type u_1
 ```